 Remind yourself of the position you're applying for and go straight to the presentation.
 Whatever your experience, use it to support your application.
 If you're just starting out, you can use your sporting activities or hobbies to show that you have the qualities that match the profile we're looking for.
 President and negotiator for your association?
 Say so if you're applying for the position of sales assistant, and emphasize your ability to pick up the phone and build a network.

-The recruiter will not deduce your cross-functional qualities from your CV.
+The recruiter will not deduce your cross-disciplinary qualities from your CV.
 Use your experience to demonstrate the qualities you have demonstrated that are relevant to the position to be filled.
-Show that you understand what the recruiter is looking for by linking your qualities to his expectations.
+Show that you've understood what the recruiter is looking for by linking your qualities to their expectations.
 Reread the job advertisement.
 This will help you turn it into a convincing letter.
 Cover letter and CV should be one and the same in your job search.

 How to rédimanage an application?

 The recipient generally expects you to structure your letter by first talking about yourself and your professional experience.
 In the next paragraph, they'd expect you to talk about your employer, his strengths and what motivates you to join him.
-Then, you'll talk about what you have in common with your employer's business sector, your career plans and your experience.
+Then, you'll talk about what you have in common with your employer's sector of activity, as well as your career plans and experience.
 Finally, ask for a job interview before concluding with a polite greeting.

 This classic form is not compulsory, but it does help to structure your cover letter.
 If you want to stand out from the crowd, there's no need to take your cue from a free cover letter template..
 Writing a letter is within your grasp if you follow these writing tips.